zpaolo11x/Arcadeflow-AM-Theme/README.md

 - "Generate Index" : Generate the history.dat index now (this can take some time)

 ** Previous versions history **

+*v 2.1*

+- Added some tweaks to make scrolling more fluid and correct slowdowns
+- Fixed a bug in the background scaling blurred snap routine
+- Changed the blur shader, now there are three layouts to chose from: layout, layout_noshader, layout_oldshader (with a lighter shader that is faster on some machines)

 *v 2.0*